wodkowst/hello-world/README.md

 Teresa's first repository.

-This is fun way to learn about GitHub.
+This is a fun way to learn GitHub.